oatlog/oatlog/doc/report/main.typ

 While path-compression improves the computational complexity, it has worse constant factors.
 Specifically the implementation in @fast-find-impl uses (non-tail) recursion, writes to the same memory it is reading from.
-Additionally these prohibit compiler optimizations.
+Additionally, these prohibit compiler optimizations.
 #TODO[argue why we think path length is small in practice]
 Without path-compression, `find` is simply the equivalent of a do-while loop.